AbdullahSajid007/Automated-Coffee-Shop-in-java/README.md

-# Automated Coffee Shop Management System
+# Automated Coffee Shop Management System(CSE110 project)

 The **Automated Coffee Shop Management System** is a Java-based console application designed to streamline the management of a coffee shop.
 This system caters to two main users: the **Admin (Shop Owner)** and **Customers**, offering functionalities to automate routine operations while ensuring data persistence through file handling.